fabiosammy/hello_llama/README.md

 Then, go to http://localhost:8080 and setup your account and then start using ollama.

+Also, check the `continue-config.json` file in the root of this repo for more information about how to configure the continue extension.
+A copy/paste should be enough.

 # Troubleshooting

 * you can check the files on https://github.com/open-webui/open-webui to see if anythings there help you own setup